gvdb/crowns/README.md

     + __Advanced:__ Once placed on the Throne Kings and Queens can be advanced.
 To be scored Kings must be advanced 4 times, and Queens 3 times
     + __Scored or Stolen:__ When scored or stolen a King or Queen is placed in the House area of the player who possesses it.
 Kings are worth 2 points and Queens are worth 1 point
 * Kings and Queens can’t be used for advancing, rallying, reinforcing, payment, or any other purpose
-* If the player doesn’t want Kings or Queens in their hand, during the Discard Phase of their turn they can be shuffled back into the deck.
-The player can only do this if it doesn’t bring the number of cards in their hand below 5
+* If the player doesn’t want Kings or Queens in their Stronghold, during the Discard Phase of their turn they can be shuffled back into the deck.
+The player can only do this if it doesn’t bring the number of cards in their Stronghold below 5

 ### Numbered (A – 10)
 * These cards can be used for: